cellplatform/platform-0.1.0/code/cell.electron/README.md

 ### `OSX_SIGN_IDENTITY`

-To obtain the `OSX_SIGN_IDENTITY` create a **"Developer ID Application"** type certificate within the Apple developer membership portal, download and install it within the MacOS "Keychain Access" application, then copy the `name/id` into the `.env` file.
+To obtain the `OSX_SIGN_IDENTITY` create a **"Developer ID Application"** type of certificate within the Apple [developer membership portal](https://developer.apple.com), download and install it within the MacOS "Keychain Access" application, then copy the `name/id` into the `.env` file.

 ### `APPLE_ID`

-When setting the `APPLE_ID` make sure to use an "app specific" login for the application, otherwise the notorization service will fail.
-The new app specific ID can be created at http://appleid.apple.com/account/manage
+When setting the `APPLE_ID` make sure to use an "app specific" login for the application, otherwise the [notorization service](https://developer.apple.com/developer-id/) will fail (with a quite unhelpful error message).

+App specific passwords for your `APPLE_ID` can be created at [appleid.apple.com](https://appleid.apple.com)

 <p>&nbsp;<p>
 <p>&nbsp;<p>